utdata/icj-class/sass/sass-01.md

 # SASS and SCSS

 SASS is system that helps make writing CSS easier.
-SCSS (Sassy CSS) is the syntax we use, and it to be "compiled" into regular CSS before the browser can understand it.
+SCSS (Sassy CSS) is the syntax we use, and it has to be "compiled" into regular CSS before the browser can understand it.
 That process is usually handled in the background with some task service.
-We are using Gulp.
+We are using Node.js and Gulp, and introducing that ecosystem is a learning experience in itself.
+I'll get to that, but let's talk about Sass first.

 Some of the benefits/features of Sass/SCSS are:

-- Nesting and shorthand styles allows you to write more understandable add efficient code that is easier to maintain.
+- Nesting and shorthand styles allows you to write more understandable and efficient code that is easier to maintain.
 - Variables allow you to reuse styles and make a single change to affect values all through your code.
 - Partials and importing allow you to organize your style files into smaller, more manageable chunks.
 - Sass allows you to do standard math operations within your SCSS.